sevenval/php-ext-css/mpz/README.md

 # MEMORY-POOL-Z (MPZ)

-The MPZ is a simple implementation, of a very fast and effective memory pool.
+The MPZ is a simple implementation of a very fast and effective memory pool.
 It's designed for using in applications with a lot of memory space allocations of the repeatedly sizes up to 1.024 bytes (default, configurable) per allocation, e.g. for structs in tokenization applications.